angkordotdev/laravel-categories/README.md

 ## Security Vulnerabilities

-We want to ensure that this package is secure for everyone.
-If you've discovered a security vulnerability in this package, we appreciate your help in disclosing it to us in a [responsible manner](https://en.wikipedia.org/wiki/Responsible_disclosure).

-Publicly disclosing a vulnerability can put the entire community at risk.
-If you've discovered a security concern, please email us at [help@rinvex.com](mailto:help@rinvex.com).
-We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-We consider correspondence sent to [help@rinvex.com](mailto:help@rinvex.com) our highest priority, and work to address any issues that arise as quickly as possible.

-After a security vulnerability has been corrected, a security hotfix release will be deployed as soon as possible.
+We take security seriously.
+If you discover a security vulnerability within Angkor Categories, please send an email to [security@angkor.dev](mailto:security@angkor.dev).
+All security vulnerabilities will be promptly addressed.

+Please do not publicly disclose the issue until it has been addressed by our team.
+We appreciate your responsible disclosure and will work with you to understand and resolve any concerns.

 ## About Rinvex